casmls/casmls.github.io/_drafts/2016-10-27-NonconvexLosses.md

 comments: true
 ---

-Two papers this week focused on proving nice results of using stochastic gradients to optimize non-convex loss functions.
+Two papers this week proved convergence results for optimizing non-convex loss functions using stochastic gradients.
 In The Landscape of Empirical Risk for Non-convex Losses by Mei, Song, Yu Bai, and Andrea Montanari, 2016 [1], the authors show that while empirical risk for squared loss is non-convex for linear classifiers, there are numerous desirable qualities once we reach a certain sample size, namely exponentially fast